davidsilvasmith/bitcoinbulls.net/_posts/2014-08-22-why-aaa-would-benefit-from-accepting-bitcoin.md

 ---
-title: Why AAA Would Benefit from Bitcoin
+title: Why AAA Would Benefit from Accepting Bitcoin
 excerpt: AAA's renewal process would be more convenient and efficient by using bitcoin.
 This post describes the current process and how a bitcoin process would be more convenient for customers.
 ---